MoeBuTa/moebuta.github.io/_posts/2024/01/2024-01-16-pte-preparation-we.md

 ---
-title: "PTE Preparation-WE"
+title: "PTE Preparation: WE"
 tags: PTE
 categories: Other
 toc: False
 ---

 These days, there is an ongoing debate between people about **television** and if it should be viewed as a positive or negative impact on society.
-While it is possible to claim that **television** provides a good source of entertainment for people, my view is that the disadvantages outweigh the advantages.
+While it is possible to claim that **television** provides a source of entertainment for people, my view is that the disadvantages outweigh the advantages.
 In this essay, I shall explain my point of view by analysing both sides of the argument.